GetCabinFever/backend/readme.md

 * Post ID: integer - this comes from the url (:id)

 Returns 200 OK on Success and 401 Unauthorized in case of failure.

+#### POST /residences/search

+*This route is to search through all residence listings in the database.*

+Params:
+Users can search by any one or combination of the following:
+* City
+* State
+* Zip
+* property_type

+Returns 200 OK on Success.